 As a full-time student taking 6 units each semester, one can complete the MS in Behavioral Psychology program in less than 2 years.

 When are the classes offered?

 Classes are offered in the late afternoon and evening.
-Each class meets once per week from 4:15 -7 PM or 7:15-10 PM.
+Each class meets once per week.
 Classes are offered Monday-Thursday.
 During the summer term, classes meet twice per week.